 This feature allows the user to decide how the system controls the speeds of the onboard fans.
 The CPU temperature and the fan speed are correlative.
 When the CPU on-die temperature increases, the fan speed will also increase, and vice versa.
-If the option is set to "3-pin fan", the fan speed is controlled by voltage.
-If the option is set to "4-pin", the fan speed will be controlled by Pulse Width Modulation (PWM).
-Select "3-pin" if your chassis came with 3-pin fan headers.
-Select "4-pin" if your chassis came with 4-pin fan headers.
-Select "Workstation" if your system is used as a Workstation.
-Select "Server" if your system is used as a Server.
-Select "Disable" to disable the fan speed control function to allow the onboard fans to constantly run at full speed (12V).
+Set this option to "3-pin fan" to allow the fan speed to be controlled by voltage.
+Select "Disable" to disable the fan speed control function and allow the onboard fans to constantly run at full speed (12V).
 The Options are: 1.
 Disable, 2.
 3-pin (Server), 3.
-3-pin (Workstation), 4.
-4-pin (Server) and 5.
-4-pin (Workstation).
+3-pin (Workstation).